im-mel/im-mel.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>Hi there, I'm a Bachelor of Arts & Science undergrad at McGill University.
-I study Cognitive Sciences while minoring in Computer Science.
-As I continue with my degree I learn more and more about the significantly increasing relationship between the two, and hope by doing so I will also discover my role within <em>both</em> domains.</p>
+<p>Greetings!
+I'm Melissa, or Mel for short.
+I'm a Bachelor of Arts & Science undergrad at McGill University studying both Cognitive Sciences and Computer Science.
+As I continue with my degree I learn more and more about the significantly increasing relationship between the two, and hope by doing so I will discover my own role within <em>both</em> domains.</p>